swebster/overnight/README.md

 - Ensure that [Task](https://taskfile.dev/installation/) is installed
 - Switch to a user account that has been [configured to run rootless Podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md#etcsubuid-and-etcsubgid-configuration), such as the podman user created by [this Nightscout installer](https://github.com/swebster/nightscout-installer/blob/main/bootstrap.sh)
 - Clone this repository and cd to the working directory
-- Run ```task podman:run -- bin/overnight --push-notifications --log```
+- Run ```task overnight:run -- --push-notifications --log```
 - Respond to the prompts requesting your Nightscout details, Pushover tokens, etc.

 If all goes well, you should see several values from Nightscout logged to the console every five minutes.
 If not, double-check the contents of the generated .env.local and .env.secrets config files.
-If you find any errors, correct the config files directly and then run ```podman secret rm nightscout_user pushover_user_key pushover_app_token``` before retrying the podman:run task listed above.
+If you find any errors, correct the config files directly and then run ```podman secret rm nightscout_user pushover_user_key pushover_app_token``` before retrying the overnight:run task listed above.

 Stop the running container with Ctrl+C before proceeding to the next section.